Guadalupe Mountains is adjacent to, and just over the New Mexico border, from Carlsbad Caverns National Park.

 Wildlife in Guadalupe Mountains National Park

 A rich fauna is also one of the most distinctive features of this park.
-Among the wildlife that inhabit the park premises are as follows:
+Among the wildlife that inhabits the park premises are as follows:

 - gray foxes